thomas-roos/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

 ### defer_component_update

-The defer_component_update call adds functionality for the DeferComponentUpdate IPC command.
+The defer_component_update call provides functionality equivalent to the DeferComponentUpdate GG IPC command.
 A component making this call will let the deployment service know to defer the component update for the specified amount of time.

 - [ggdeploymentd-bus-defercomponentupdate-1] deployment_id is a required
   parameter of type buffer.